-The European MOVE WEEK is an annual Europe-wide campaign week promoting sport and physical activity and their positive impact on European societies.
-For more info visit NowWeMove.com or like the official NowWeMove page in Facebook.
+The European MOVE Week is an annual Europe-wide campaign week promoting sport and physical activity and their positive impact on European societies.
+For more info visit moveweek.eu or like the official NowWeMove page in Facebook.

-Sealing an amazing success, the next MOVE Week was announced for 2014.
-From 29 September to 5 October 2014, MOVE Week will once again unite Europe to celebrate and promote sport and physical activity.
+MOVE Week is almost upon as again!
+From 29th September to 5th October 2014, MOVE Week will once again unite Europe to celebrate and promote sport and physical activity.

-The European Cyclists’ Federation (ECF) as a partner of the International Social and Culture Association (ISCA) contributed decisively in the vision of NowWeMove: to make 100 million more people physically active in Europe through sports, solidarity and creativity.
-Click here to read some of the best bike stories of MOVE Week 2013!
+The European Cyclists’ Federation (ECF) as a partner of the International Sport and Culture Association (ISCA) contributes decisively to the vision of NowWeMove: to make 100 million more people across Europe physically active through sports, solidarity and creativity.

 Your NowWeMove team at ECF

-We are Karsten and Elina, your NowWeMove support team at ECF working alongside rest of the ECF staff, the ISCA team in Copenhagen and the NowWeMove regional team across Europe.
+Your NowWeMove support team at ECF is Acacia Smith and the rest of the Communications team, working alongside all of the ECF staff, the ISCA team in Copenhagen and the NowWeMove regional teams across Europe.

 We will be here to promote cycling as part of NowWeMove.
-Please get in touch with us and give us your ideas, comments and questions about how we can maximize the benefits of this new partnership to all ECF’s friends and supporters.
-Karsten assists in achieving maximum Sponsorship opportunities, whereas Elina handles Social Media and Press Relations.
+Please get in touch with us and give us your ideas, comments and questions about how we can maximize the benefits of this new partnership for all of ECF’s friends and supporters.

 See the staff page for more details.